dotnet/iot/src/devices/README.md

   * Best if you include a sample that covers usage of all available functions and properties
   * Best if you create mutliple paths to show what the sensor can do
 * use the System.Device API.
 * (*Optional*) Include a unit test project that **DOES NOT** require hardware for testing.
 We will be running these tests as part of our CI and we won't have sensors plugged in to the microcontrollers, which is why test projects should only contain unit tests for small components in your binding.
+Unit tests may simulate part of the device or use mocking.
+(Moq is automatically included as a reference to all unit test assemblies)

 Here is an example of a layout of a new Binding *Foo* from the top level of the repo: